Back to blog

 Every process - server, worker, scheduler - handles SIGTERM gracefully:

-I have to be honest about this section.
-It's not that I was wise enough to avoid these things from the start.
-It's that I've seen — and sometimes built — the Death Star.
-I know what it feels like to be six months into a microservice migration, realising you've just recreated a monolith but worse, with network calls where function calls used to be.
+We have to be honest about this section.
+It's not that we were wise enough to avoid these things from the start.
+It's that we've seen - and sometimes built - the Death Star.
+We know what it feels like to be six months into a microservice migration, realising you've just recreated a monolith but worse, with network calls where function calls used to be.

-The Empire's fatal flaw wasn't a lack of firepower — it was over-engineering.
+The Empire's fatal flaw wasn't a lack of firepower - it was over-engineering.
 One exhaust port.
 One single point of failure.
 One proton torpedo and the whole thing is space dust.
-I've seen that pattern in software more times than I'd like to admit.
+We've seen that pattern in software more times than we'd like to admit.

-Here's what I chose not to build, and why I'm grateful for every one of these decisions:
+Here's what we chose not to build, and why we're grateful for every one of these decisions:

-- No microservices.
+• No microservices.
 One binary serves everything.
-I was tempted, believe me.
+We were tempted, believe us.
 But with a small team, a monolith is a superpower.
 One thing to deploy, one thing to monitor, one thing to reason about.
-No Death Star — no exhaust port.
+No Death Star - no exhaust port.

-- No Kubernetes.
+• No Kubernetes.
 A single Go binary behind nginx doesn't need container orchestration.
-I don't need to manage a fleet when I'm running a starfighter.
-K8s is great — for problems I don't have.
+We don't need to manage a fleet when we're running a starfighter.
+K8s is great - for problems we don't have.

-- No GraphQL.
+• No GraphQL or gRPC.
 REST with clear route groups and pagination headers has been plenty.
-Every time I think "maybe we should add GraphQL," I remember the last time I debugged a deeply nested resolver and I pour myself a coffee instead.
+Every time we think "maybe we should add GraphQL," we remember the last time we debugged a deeply nested resolver and pour ourselves a coffee instead.

-- No NoSQL.
+• No NoSQL.
 PostgreSQL handles relational data, full-text search, and vector embeddings.
-I was this close to adding MongoDB for "flexible schemas" early on.
-Thank God I didn't.
+We were this close to adding MongoDB for "flexible schemas" early on.
+Thank God we didn't.
 Postgres does it all, and unlike the One Ring, this one actually works in your favour.

-- No auto-migration.
+• No auto-migration.
 Every schema change is intentional and reviewed.
 The rebels won because they studied the blueprints.
-I review mine before they ship — because I've seen what happens when you don't.
+We review ours before they ship - because we've seen what happens when you don't.

 The Result

-Millions of digital cards delivered.
+500+ brands.
 100+ countries.
 Sub-second end-to-end latency.
 99.9% uptime.
+Built in 80 days.
 A codebase that any Go developer can read, understand, and contribute to on day one.

 All built on PostgreSQL, Valkey, and Go.
 No magic.
 No framework lock-in.
 No thermal exhaust ports.
 Just battle-tested, boring technology - doing exactly what it was designed to do.

 The Empire built a moon-sized superweapon and lost it twice.
-I built a monolith with sorted sets and honestly?
-I just sleep better now.
+We built a monolith with sorted sets and honestly?
+We just sleep better now.
 That's the real win.